 Skip to main content

-Context Adherence measures how strictly an AI response aligns with the information in the provided context, without adding unsupported or extraneous claims.
+Context Adherence measures how closely an AI response aligns with the information in the context provided in or with the user prompt.
 This metric is only appropriate for prompts that include a significant context window.

 01